 At Knock Knock City, we understand the frustrations that come with traveling and are here to make your trip easier.
 Because of that, we provide you with the best possible options on affordable and accessible luggage storage to Portland.

 At this point, you may be wondering how this all works.
 So here’s our process in a nutshell:

 We partner with local shops and stores to create luggage storage space in areas close to a city’s main attractions.
 Then, we thoroughly train all of the owners and staff in safety and security procedures to ensure your belongings are kept safe.
-Each bag you store with us is also insured for up to $2000.

 As Oregan’s largest city, Portland is known for its eco-friendliness and beautiful green spaces - not to mention its coffeehouses and breweries.
 Sandwiched between two major rivers, it offers close access to several National Forests.
 It’s also famous for its arts and culture scene, where music, theatre, and artistic expression thrives.